 Effective for decedents who died on or after July 1, 2000, Maryland does not tax property passing to a child or other lineal descendant, spouse of a child or other lineal descendant, spouse, parent, grandparent, stepchild or stepparent, siblings or a corporation having only certain of these persons as stockholders.
+For decedents who died on or after October 1, 2023, Maryland does not tax property passing to a surviving registered domestic partner.
 The rate of 10 percent applies to property passing to all others.